shehryarx05/Sorting-Algorithm-Analysis/README.md

 Install Python 3.10+ And Run:

-sorting_test.py First Then Run multiple_trials.py.
+sorting_test.py First, Then Run multiple_trials.py.
 This Would Create A Data Folder With Graphs And Another Folder With A Json File.

 Citation